IsakLarsson/IsakLarsson/README.md

 # Hi there 👋

-## 🔭 I’m currently looking for new opportunities

 ## 🌱 I’m currently learning
 JS/TS/React/Next etc as always but lately I've been looking more into other stuff as well like Rust & Go